 In line with Skuld's core business of marine insurance, underwriting risk is Skuld's main risk.
 Skuld is further materially exposed to financial risk, i.e., market risk and liquidity risk, due to the investment of premiums received from members and clients.
 The entire risk universe is constantly being monitored, allowing management and the Board to understand Skuld's risk profile and to assess the risk appetite for all quantifiable risks.
 Quantification of risk in a regulatory context is based on the standard formula as stipulated in the Solvency II framework.

-Skuld carried out an Own risk and solvency assessment (ORSA) in spring 2024.
-Based on the ORSA, the Board assessed the solvency position to be adequate with regard to regulatory requirements and Skuld's strategy.
-The Board adopted a solvency target of 200 %.
+Skuld carried out an Own risk and solvency assessment (ORSA) in spring 2025.
+Based on the ORSA, the Board assessed the solvency position to be satisfactory with regard to regulatory requirements and Skuld's strategy.

 Contents